This post is sponsored by Pampers Easy Ups Training Underwear

 - Train for day and night at the same time.
 With Ella, we didn’t train for night at the same time we were doing daytime training, but for the first couple of weeks she woke up every day with a dry diaper.
 But after a few weeks in a diaper at night, she reverted and we had to fully train her for night six months later.
 With Ani, we did both at the same time and we only had a few night accidents and there was just a single time to focus on training.
 I will admit, though, that while daytime accidents don’t bother me too much (usually), waking up in the middle of the night to change sheets and jammies is WAY less pleasant (Mama needs her beauty rest) so the Pampers Easy Ups are perfect for that transition period.
 They won the 2017 Best New Product Award, voted by 10,000 parents who try out new baby products as the Training Pants winner.
 Probably because 10,000 parents love not having to wake up and put soaking wet sheets in the washer at 2 a.m.

 I’m crossing my fingers that this time around will be just as smooth as the first two rounds of potty training girls.
 And I’d love to hear what worked for your family!

 P.S.
-I mentioned that I have no advice for potty training boys, but my friend Caroline, from Chocolate and Carrots, has all boys and she’s sharing some of her best tricks, so if you have little guys, hop on over and check them out!
+I mentioned that potty training girls is right up my alley, but I have no advice for potty training boys.
+However, my friend Caroline, from Chocolate and Carrots, has all boys and she’s sharing some of her best tricks, so if you have little guys, hop on over and check them out!